fal-works/banker/README.md

 - `ObjectPool<T>`
 - `SafeObjectPool<T>`

-Say you have a class named `Actor`, an example would be:
+Say you have a class named `Actor`, an example of `ObjectPool` would be:

 ```haxe
 import banker.pool.ObjectPool;